-The Utah State Legislature has authorized up to five (5) days for the 2018-2019 school year.
+The Utah State Legislature has authorized up to four (4) days for the 2019-2020 school year.

 The State of Utah Auditor’s Office and the Utah State Board of Education (USBE) internal auditor test Federal and State Individuals with Disabilities Education Act (IDEA) programs on a regular basis.
 Audit findings at the State level are reported to USBE Assistant Superintendent of Student Support.
 Action is taken to correct procedures and practices that led to the audit findings within the required timeline.
 In addition, areas of concern identified in the audits (but not to the level of finding) are targeted for review as part of the fiscal monitoring process.

 Any individual charged to a Federal grant must keep time and effort reporting whether or not it is a semi-annual certification or monthly Personnel Activity Reports (PAR).
 Semiannual certification is completed by those individuals who have a single-cost objective; monthly personnel activity reports are completed by individuals who have multiple-cost objectives.
 Under IDEA, any individual who is not 100% special education would need to complete monthly PAR; requirements for this are: